tudelft-iv/view-of-delft-dataset/README.md

 ## Access

-The dataset is made freely available for researchers.
+The dataset is made freely available for non-commercial research purposes only.
+Eligibility to use the dataset is limited to Master- and PhD-students, and staff of academic and non-profit research institutions.
 Access will be possible to request by filling this form:

 [**Form to request access to the VoD dataset**](https://forms.gle/fFz5EwPb7zqex9kX8)

-By requesting access, the researcher agrees to use and handle the data according to the [license](https://intelligent-vehicles.org/datasets/view-of-delft/view-of-delft-dataset-research-use-license) and [privacy statement](https://intelligent-vehicles.org/datasets/view-of-delft/privacy-statement).
+By requesting access, the researcher agrees to use and handle the data according to the [license](https://intelligent-vehicles.org/datasets/view-of-delft/view-of-delft-dataset-research-use-license).
+See furthermore our [privacy statement](https://intelligent-vehicles.org/datasets/view-of-delft/privacy-statement).

 After validating the researcher’s association to a research institue, we will send an email containing password protected download link(s) of the VoD dataset.
 Sharing these links and/or the passwords is strictly forbidden (see licence).